Ehye-tech/Ehye-tech/README.md

 engineering field.

-- 🎓 Bachelor's degree in Information Technology.
+- 🎓 Bachelor's degree in Science in Information Technology concenturated in cybersecurity.

 - 💼 Previous experience as a software engineer.